Computing infrastructure and policies

 $ARCHIVE

-is only available on the login nodes.
-Because this file system
+is only available on the login nodes and CPU-only nodes.

-is tuned for large files, it is recommended to archive your directories.
-For
+Because this file system is tuned for large files, it is recommended to archive

-example, to archive the results of an experiment in
+your directories.
+For example, to archive the results of an experiment in

 $SCRATCH/my_experiment_results/